Search

 If you’re like most of us, you can probably picture your home with a decent amount of detail.
 You know where the furniture is found, what colors the walls are, and even where small objects are placed.

 Congratulations!
 You’ve just started the first step of developing your very own Memory Palace.
-Next, I suggest that you draw out a simple journey by hand.
+You can start assigning a journey through your first Memory Palace.

 Anthony Metivier Memory Palace of Berlin Apartment